Solar power on houseboats

 Increase your self-consumption

-In general only 20 percent of all the energy generated by solar power can be used right away (self-consumption), so it’s useful if you can store the remaining energy.
-This way you can increase your self-consumption up to 70 percent.
-This is especially interesting if you’re not connected to the grid (i.e. when you’re driving your houseboat) or when the rates that are paid for energy given back to the grid are lower then the energy price.
+In general, only 20 percent of all the energy generated by solar power can be used right away (self-consumption), so it’s useful if you can store the remaining energy.
+This way, you can increase your self-consumption up to 70 percent.
+This is especially interesting if you’re not connected to the grid (i.e., when you’re driving your houseboat) or when the rates that are paid for energy given back to the grid are lower than the energy price.
 Of course, when you are driving your houseboat, the engines will need more energy so the battery will charge less or drain – depending on the amount of sun.
 But if the batteries were charged with the solar panels, you’re still driving around for free!

 Support